 Q: Is the landscaper licensed?

-There are many types of licenses; drivers license, business license, privilege licenses, etc. Make sure the landscaper is a Licensed Landscape Contractor and the license is current.
+A: There are many types of licenses; drivers license, business license, privilege licenses, etc. Make sure the landscaper is a Licensed Landscape Contractor and the license is current.
 You can easily check the Board’s website for current licensed landscape contractors, both by individual or business (Corporate).

 Q: Are there other ways to tell if the landscaper is licensed?

-By law, every licensed landscape contractor shall display the license number issued to the contractor by the Board on all business cards, contracts, and vehicles used by the contractor in the landscape contracting business.
+A: By law, every licensed landscape contractor shall display the license number issued to the contractor by the Board on all business cards, contracts, and vehicles used by the contractor in the landscape contracting business.

 Ask if the landscaper is licensed by this Board and ask them to show you their license number.
 Licensed Landscape Contractors are pleased to promote their landscape contractors license.